PhD in Computer Science

 applications and admission

-The deadlines have now passed for applications for admission in the year commencing October 2013.
-Applications for admission in October 2014 will open on 1 September 2013.
-The closing date is 31 March 2014.
+For those applicants who have not secured external scholarships, applications for admission in October 2017 will open on 1 September 2016.
+The closing date is 30 June 2017.
 Some funding agencies require earlier submission.

 Students are not assigned to prespecified projects.
 They are expected to propose an area or topic, and will be accepted only if an appropriate and willing supervisor is available.
 Applicants should therefore prepare a statement of proposed research of no more than 3000 words (in addition to the usual personal statement) indicating their intended topic and research strategy.
 This should: